 The health literature suggested that an increase in a particular health condition would result in other health disparities.
-Therefore, the number of individuals with adult obesity were linked to individuals with other diseases like hypertension, diabetes and heart disease and all the correlations when tested were significant at 85%.
-This evidence justifies the literature with the coefficients tabulated in Table 12.
+Therefore, the number of individuals with adult obesity were linked to

 There are assumptions from studies which stated that an increase in hypertension could result in other health conditions and mortality.
 The correlation test was progressed to determine the relation between the number of individuals with hypertension, diabetes, heart disease and premature death.
 All the associations resulted in being significant at 85%.
-The evidence of this correlation further justifies the literature with the coefficients tabulated in Table 12.
+The evidence of this correlation further justifies the literature with the coefficients tabulated in Table 15.

 Diabetes is also linked to heart disease and premature death.
 The increase in diabetes tends to increase the risk of heart disease and premature death.
 A correlation test was progressed, and the relations were significant at 85%.
-The coefficients of the correlation are tabulated in Table 12.
+The coefficients of the correlation are tabulated in Table 15.

 An increase in the number of individuals diagnosed with heart diseases is assumed to have an increased risk of premature death.
 A correlation was progressed, and the relation was significant at 85%.
-The coefficients of the correlation are tabulated in Table 12.
+The coefficients of the correlation are tabulated in Table 15.